Haghrah/PyIT2FLS/docs/_generated/pyit2fls.rst

                          algorithm="GA",
                          algorithm_params=[100, 100, 500, 50, 0.05])

-Let's give generated noisy data to the model, for fitting it.
+Let's provide the generated noisy data to the model for fitting.

 .. code-block:: python

     myIT2TSK.fit(X, y2.ravel())

 In this step, we have an interval type-2 TSK system with parameters optimized to minimize the error for the input/output dataset.
-Using the fitted model, we evaluate the output for the input dataset:
+Using the fitted model, we then evaluate the output for the given input data:

 .. code-block:: python

     y3 = myIT2TSK.score(X).reshape(X1.shape)

-Next, let’s plot the original data, the noisy data, and the fitted data:
+Next, let's plot the original data, the noisy data, and the fitted data:

 .. code-block:: python